Music Composition Bachelor's Degree Program

 • Analyze and apply principles of effective text setting, ensuring clarity and natural prosody in vocal compositions

-• Demonstrate the ability to choose and set texts that enhance the musical and emotional impact of the composition
+• Set texts that enhance the musical and emotional impact of the composition

 • Develop memorable and singable melodies that suit the vocal range and capabilities of different voice types